Are Motorcycle Helmets Required by Law in Florida—and Does It Affect Your Injury Case?

 Insurance companies are well-versed in using helmet laws to minimize payouts.
 Some common tactics include:

-• Arguing contributory negligence to lower or deny your compensation.
+• Arguing contributory negligence to lower or deny your compensation

-• Disputing medical causation, claiming your injuries wouldn’t be as severe with a helmet.
+• Disputing medical causation, claiming your injuries wouldn’t be as severe with a helmet

-• Arguing failure to mitigate damages, suggesting that you worsened your injuries by not wearing a helmet.
+• Arguing failure to mitigate damages, suggesting that you worsened your injuries by not wearing a helmet

-• Pressuring quick settlements, especially if you weren’t wearing a helmet, and the liability is disputed.
+• Pressuring quick settlements, especially if you weren’t wearing a helmet, and the liability is disputed

 Having experienced legal representation can counter these strategies and protect the full value of your motorcycle injury claim.
-At Hancock Injury Attorneys, we have over 30 years of expertise in representing victims of motorcycle accidents, recovering hundreds of thousands of dollars for our clients.
+At Hancock Injury Attorneys, we have over 35 years of expertise in representing victims of motorcycle accidents, recovering hundreds of thousands of dollars for our clients.

 What to Do After a Motorcycle Crash

-If you’re involved in a motorcycle accident in Florida—helmet or not—here’s what you should do:
+If you’re involved in a motorcycle accident in Florida, helmet or not, here’s what you should do:

-• Seek medical attention immediately, even for minor symptoms, so you have evidence of your injuries.
+• Seek medical attention immediately, even for minor symptoms, so you have evidence of your injuries

-• Document the accident scene and your injuries.
-Take photos and video of the scene, the damage to your bike, and any physical injuries to yourself.
-Or ask a friend or relative to do it for you.
+• Take photos and video of the scene, the damage to your bike, and any physical injuries to yourself, or ask a friend or relative to do it for you

-• Get contact information from witnesses and all involved parties.
+• Get contact information from witnesses and all involved parties

-• Avoid giving recorded statements to insurers before consulting a lawyer.
+• Avoid giving recorded statements to insurers before consulting a lawyer

-• Consult with an experienced injury attorney who understands Florida’s motorcycle helmet law.
+• Consult with an experienced injury attorney who understands Florida’s motorcycle helmet law

 Hancock Injury Attorneys Can Help After A Motorcycle Accident